 (h) return from temporary release (furlough, work release, etc.).

+In instances involving the use of force, strip searches shall only be video recorded by a member of the same sex as being strip searched.

 (4) Intrusive body cavity searches, ensuring that said searches, manual or instrumental, shall not be conducted unless all of the following have occurred: